Brew Method

 The Clever Dripper is popular because it removes one of pour-over's hardest variables: constant flow control.
 You can pour water in, steep evenly, then drain through a filter when ready.
 The cup is fuller than many pour-overs but cleaner than French press.

-What Is The Clever Dripper?
+What Is the Clever Dripper?

 The Clever Dripper looks like a filter cone, but the bottom stays closed while the coffee steeps.
 When you set it on a mug or server, a valve opens and the brewed coffee drains through the paper filter.